 DDOT #3200's:

-Are you aware of the fact that the entire DDOT #3200-series
+Are you aware of the fact that the entire former DDOT #3200-series

-NovaBUS "RTS-II" fleet had originally been a part of a SMART
+NovaBUS "RTS" fleet had initiallly been part of a suburban SMART

 coach order later diverted to DDOT?